Your Godly Visibility Plan:

-For our lesson today, we will be jumping into the Old Testament book of Esther.
-If you are not familiar with the story, a young Jewish girl named Esther has been chosen as the new Queen over a large land as the wife of King Xerxes.
-This is the same King who had his previous wife killed for refusing his command, so needless to say he is a pretty ruthless ruler.
+Our lesson today starts in the Old Testament book of Esther.
+In this story a young Jewish girl named Esther is chosen as the new Queen.
+She is residing over a large land as the wife of King Xerxes.
+This is the same King who had his previous wife killed for refusing his command.
+Needless to say he is known to be a pretty ruthless ruler.

-It is at this point that Esther realizes she has a real problem on her hands.
-It is against the law for Esther to come to the King with a request, and if it displeases the King, she would be killed.
+Esther realizes she has a real problem on her hands.
+It is against the law for Esther to come to the King with a request.
+If she does and her request displeases the King, she would be killed.

 Esther now has to come up with a plan to not only get in front of the King to make her request, but to win his favor so he will listen to her plea.

 Biblical Visibility Plan Step #1: Be Prepared

 Let’s dive into Esther’s plan for getting in front of the King.
 This same plan can work to grant us favor in our lives and businesses.

 At the end of Chapter 4, Esther leaves her Uncle Mordecai with a request to have him gather all the Jews in their community.
 She asks to have them fast for 3 days.
 Esther and her maids do the same thing.
 On the 3rd day, Esther puts on her royal robes and prepares herself to go to the King.